 Protecting Your Rights In A Chaotic Situation

 Abuse, or even allegations of abuse, can complicate a divorce proceeding.
 In some cases, one spouse initiating the divorce is the event that triggers the abuse.
 In other cases, abuse has been ongoing, and one spouse is seeking to terminate the relationship.
 Unfortunately in some cases, spouses even manufacture stories of abuse to win the upper hand in a child custody battle.
-Whatever your situation, the attorneys at Marinaro Law Firm can protect your rights and your well-being while navigating the divorce process to completion.
+Whatever your situation, the attorneys at Marinaro Law can protect your rights and your well-being while navigating the divorce process to completion.

 What We Can Do

 If you’re being abused and are seeking a divorce, we can file for an order of protection from abuse (PFA) against your spouse.
 This is a temporary restraining order that, if granted, can include a number of requirements.
 For example, a PFA in Pennsylvania can:

 - Require your spouse to move out

 - Order that your spouse refrain from abusing you

 You don’t need your spouse’s cooperation to obtain a PFA.
 If you go on to seek a final protection order (FPO), however, your spouse will get the chance to tell their side of the story.